A Guide to Osteoporosis

 This is the only medication to cause bone formation prescribed to postmenopausal women and men who have a high fracture risk.
 The risk of a fracture is measured by the doctors and there is a timeframe to consume the product; more than 24 months.

 At the end of the day, it is always important to be well read or researched on whatever you want and the risks out there.
-Doing your own research is possible but it is always best to consult a professional who can lend his or her credibility.
+Doing your own research is possible but it is always best to consult a professional such as an orthopaedic surgeon that specialises in bones, who can lend his or her credibility.
 Finding the correct help is a process as you would have to try a variety of things before agreeing on one.